-An exciting heritage project to conserve and manage some of Hyndburn's woodlands.
+An exciting 3-year heritage project, working with volunteers, to survey, conserve and manage some of Hyndburn's woodlands.

 This project is about raising awareness of global and local environmental issues and also the work of PROSPECTS itself

-The funding allows PROSPECTS to create and enhance habitats for wildlife whilst providing natural resources to encourage organic practices on a wide range of community food growing sites.
+Our Rewilding programme creates and enhances habitats for wildlife whilst also providing natural resources to encourage organic practices on a wide range of community food growing sites.

 A community grant scheme for environmental projects in Hyndburn

 Thanks to funding from the Windfall Fund and the Lancashire Environmental Fund we are able to carry out conservation work with community groups, schools, PROSPECTS Panels, partner organisations and volunteers

 We provide ongoing support to our woodland management social enterprise, Woody (Hyndburn) C.I.C.